mainini/persemid-usecase/README.md

 Introduction
 ============

-This is a proof-of-concept implementation (PoC) for a usecase devised in the PerSemID-project at BFH, <http://persemid.bfh.ch>.
+This is a proof-of-concept implementation (PoC) for a use case devised in the PerSemID-project at BFH, <http://persemid.bfh.ch>.
 It demonstrates a hypothetical workflow for exchanging information related to the enrollment for master studies at a university.